tom-metherell/Mice.jl/docs/src/multithreading.md

 To start with, you need to make sure that your Julia session is started with multiple threads.
 See [here](https://docs.julialang.org/en/v1/manual/multi-threading/) for information on how to do this.

 As of v0.3.0, you need to run the entire `mice()` function in parallel to get the full benefit of multithreading.
-It's advisable to set `progressReports = false`.
+It's advisable to set `progressreports = false`.
 For example, you could do something like this:

 ```julia
 using CategoricalArrays, CSV, DataFrames, Mice, Random